avcohen/openDrone/readme.md

 _Please note the SSL certificate is self signed, you'll need to accept it prior to being able to access data._

+### About

+Drone strikes, among other contentious issues of the world's current political climate, stand as one of many proverbial elephants in the room.
+However, seeing as drone strikes often go underreported and occur half a world away, our elephant is often nowhere to be seen.

+The data available through this API has been meticulously collected by individuals at [The Cluster Project](http://theclusterproject.com/), 'an ongoing web gallery and blog that uses multimedia artworks to explore weapons, war, civilian casualties and pop culture.'

+A React-based client to view, filter, and manipulate the data may be found [here](avcohen.github.io/openDroneClient/index.html).

+---

 ## API Endpoints

 ### Query Based Parameters